enveri7/carbon-dioxide-emissions/README.md

 # CO2 emissions application

-This is a small application that I made for viewing CO2 selected countries emissions.
+This is a small application that I made for viewing different countries CO2 emissions.

 ## Requirements